 But the whole process should take only a couple of minutes.
 Another possible downside is that it doesn’t avoid small objects too well, so you should really pick up any small toys in the area for best results.

 Despite this, the vacuum works very well and is definitely one of my top choices for the best vacuum for hardwood floors!

 Who should not purchase this?
 Anyone looking for a budget option.
 There are certainly cheaper hardwood floor vacuums available.

-There you have it, the 5 best hardwood floor vacuum cleaners for every budget.
+There you have it, the 5 best hardwood floor vacuums for every budget.
 We hope that this article has helped you make an informed decision.
-If you haven’t decided yet, check out our Vacuum Cleaner Comparison Chart for more options.
+If you still haven’t decided yet, check out our Vacuum Comparison Chart for even more options.

 If you think this will be helpful to your friends and family, feel free to share it with them on Facebook, Twitter, or any other place you hang out.
 Leave a comment below to share your experience shopping for the best vacuum cleaner for hardwood floors!